 If you want to buy a business (and don’t already have an existing business), you might be able to get a startup loan.
 To receive a startup loan, you will be required to prove that you have the experience and resources available to run a business.
 Startup lenders might also require you to prove you’re serious about the venture by making a down payment on the business you’re acquiring.

 Startup loans are offered by banks, the SBA, and other independent lenders.
 If you are purchasing a franchise business, you have certain startup loan options available to you as well as some online lenders that offer loans to purchase a franchise.

 2) SBA Loan

 SBA loans are bank loans backed by the US Small Business Association in amounts of up to 85%.
 Because there is less risk for the bank if you default, the bank can offer you a lower interest rate and longer repayment terms than they otherwise would.
-If you need a loan to acquire a business, an SBA loan is one of the highest-quality loans you can get.
+If you need a loan to acquire a business, an SBA business acquisition loan is one of the highest-quality loans you can get.
 However, SBA loans can have lengthy application processes, and it can take a while to get accepted and for the funds to reach your account.